Oath Keepers trial: 'Armed rebellion' plan, prosecutor says

 But the Oath Keepers are the first to stand trial on seditious conspiracy, a rare Civil War-era charge that carries up to 20 years behind bars.
 The trial is expected to last several weeks.

-Prosecutors will tell jurors that the insurrection for the antigovernment group was not a spontaneous outpouring of election-fueled rage but part of a drawn-out plot to stop Biden from entering the White House.
+Prosecutors told jurors that the insurrection for the antigovernment group was not a spontaneous outpouring of election-fueled rage but part of a drawn-out plot to stop Biden from entering the White House.

 On trial with Rhodes, of Granbury, Texas, are Kelly Meggs, leader of the Florida chapter of the Oath Keepers; Kenneth Harrelson, another Florida Oath Keeper; Thomas Caldwell, a retired U.S. Navy intelligence officer from Virginia; and Jessica Watkins, who led an Ohio militia group.
 They face several other charges as well.

-Authorities say Rhodes began plotting to overturn Biden’s victory just days after the election.
-Court records show the Oath Keepers repeatedly warning of the prospect of violence — or “a bloody, bloody civil war,” as Rhodes said in one call — if Biden were to become president.
+Prosecutors say Rhodes began plotting to overturn Biden’s victory just days after the election.

+He provided the group in November with a step-by-step plan based on a popular uprising that brought down Yugoslavia’s president two decades earlier, Nestler said.

 By December, authorities say, Rhodes and the Oath Keepers had set their sights on Congress’ certification of the Electoral College vote on Jan.
 6.

+Nestler read a host of messages, saying they showed the group becoming became increasingly desperate for action as the date approached.
+On Christmas Day, Meggs wrote they would have to make senators very “uncomfortable.”
+Rhodes said in one message that Trump “needs to know that if he fails to act, then we will.”
+When asked about a possible civil war, Caldwell responded: “I’m starting it the night of the 6th, if necessary.”

-The Oath Keepers organized trainings — including one in “unconventional warfare" — and stashed weapons at a Virginia hotel so they could get them into the capital quickly if necessary, prosecutors say.
-Over several days in early January, Rhodes spent an $15,500 on guns, including an AR-platform rifle, magazines, mounts, sights and other equipment, according to court documents.
+The Oath Keepers organized training, including one session that was recorded on video and set to rock music, and stashed “weapons of war” at a Virginia hotel so they could get them into the capital quickly if necessary, prosecutors said.

-On Jan.
-6, Oath Keepers equipped with communication devices, helmets, vests and other battle gear were seen on camera storming the Capitol.
-Rhodes is not accused of going inside, but telephone records show he was communicating with Oath Keepers who did enter around the time of the riot and he was seen with members outside afterward.
+Jan.
+6 videos and photos were shown in court of Oath Keepers dressed in helmets, protective vests and other military gear marching toward the Capitol and pushing into the building.

+When Watkins declared on the walkie-talkie app Zello that they were in the building, someone responded: “Get it, Jess. ...
+Everything we (expletive) trained for.”

+Rhodes remained outside, “like a general surveying his troops on a battlefield,” Nestler said.

+After the attack, the Oath Keepers were “elated," the prosecutor said.
+“They were boastful, they were proud.
+They were prepared to continue their efforts, even escalating their use of force, to accomplish their goal.”

-And prosecutors say the plot didn't end on Jan.
-6. In the days between the riot and Biden’s inauguration, Rhodes spent more than $17,000 on firearm parts, magazines, ammunition and other items, prosecutors say.
+In the days between the riot and Biden’s inauguration, Rhodes spent more than $17,000 on firearm parts, ammunition and other items, prosecutors say.
 Around the time of the inauguration, Rhodes told others to organize local militias to oppose the Democratic administration, authorities say.

 “Patriots entering their own Capitol to send a message to the traitors is NOTHING compared to what’s coming,” Rhodes wrote in a message the evening of Jan.
 6.